onqtam/headjack/src/business_models.md

 platform attribution - advertising
-Interface names that were used to publish content can serve as advertising (interface attribution) for the platform that was chosen by a user when content is viewed through other interfaces because the original URIs will be shown and users will be able to click to view each piece of content through the originating interface if they choose to (if they've never heard of it before & are curious or if their current interface doesn't fully support a given message type).
+Application names that were used to publish content can serve as advertising (application attribution) for the platform that was chosen by a user when content is viewed through other applications because the original URIs will be shown and users will be able to click to view each piece of content through the originating application if they choose to (if they've never heard of it before & are curious or if their current application doesn't fully support a given message type).

-==> discoverability of new interfaces!
+==> discoverability of new applications!

 There will be a marketplace for every vertical - we need to democratize specialization & competition